chiposur/StorageSpace/README.md

 Launch as GUI by double clicking or running on the command line without arguments:

-`storage-space-app`
+`StorageSpace`

 Run as CLI by specifying one or more arguments:

-`storage-space-app --dir /path/to/dir --sort-by size --desc`
+`StorageSpace --dir /path/to/dir --sort-by size --desc`

 ## File Search Parameters